Fellow Since 1995

 Wetland Resource Development Society

-This profile was prepared when Rezaul Haq was elected to the Ashoka Fellowship in 1995.
+This description of Rezaul Haq's work was prepared when Rezaul Haq was elected to the Ashoka Fellowship in 1995.

 The New Idea